1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 2.10 In addition to the specific purposes for which we may process your personal data set out in this Section 2, we may also process any of your personal data where such processing is necessary, for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

 2.11 By supplying your telephone number, you agree to Stiltz making reasonable telephone contact to service your enquiry and provider suitable and reasonable product advice via the telephone.
 You can at any time review and reverse this by requesting that we no longer contact you.

 2.12 Please do not supply any other person’s personal data to us, unless we prompt you to do so or unless it is required in order for us to discharge our contractual obligations to you.

 3.1 We may disclose your personal data to any member of our group of companies (this means our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.

 3.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure].

-3.3 We may disclose names, phone numbers email addresses and postal addresses to our suppliers, agents or subcontractors insofar as reasonably necessary for sales advice, building works or installation or any other related activity, to take place.
+3.3 We may disclose names, phone numbers email addresses and postal addresses to our trusted/approved suppliers, agents or subcontractors insofar as reasonably necessary for sales advice, building works or installation or any other related activity, to take place.
 These may include but not be limited to electrical contractors, builders, third party installers (where used), surveyors and building control administration partners.

 3.4 We do not disclose your enquiry data to any third party individual or service provider for the purposes of marketing.